GeorgeNance/GeorgeNance/README.md

 *Quote of the hour:*
-> ### When you feel the need to write a comment, first try to refactor the code so that any comment becomes superfluous.
+> ### If builders built houses the way programmers built programs, the first woodpecker to come along would destroy civilization.
 >
-> ~ *Kent Beck*
+> ~ *Gerald Weinberg*

 ---
 ## 🏎 Quick Facts